roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  She seated herself at a table off to the side and out of their direct line of sight.
 A waitress promptly brought her a drink and menu and Cori asked her to please let Gerald know she was there whenever he had time to talk to her.
 She had just ordered a shrimp salad when she heard the commotion.
 It was coming from the bar and, no surprise, the three jerks were in the middle of it.
 The surprise was that poor Gerald was the most recent target of their abuse.

  He was picking himself up off the floor and Cori quickly surmised that he had collided with one of the men -- not Sam, but one of the others.
 He was one of those guys who you couldn't tell how old he was because he had completely white hair, but the face of a much younger man.
 Because of the age of the other two guys, Cori had guessed him to be in his mid 40s to early 50s, but who knew?
 Apparently, his name was Miles Crawford -- or Crawford Miles -- because the other guys were referring to him either as "Miles" or "Crawford" with comments like, "are you going to take that from him, Miles?" and "I don't think he knows who you are, Crawford."
-Report_Story #2